victorforissier/questions-contracts/README.md

 1.)
 Since there is a package-lock.json checked into the repo,
     ```npm install```  should install all of the dependencies locally

 2.)
+Install this separately
+    ```npm install @nomiclabs/hardhat-etherscan```

+3.)
+Update hardhat.config.js with the path and filename
+    to your ENV file.
+An example shell is in envExample.txt
+    NOTE:  You won't be able to compile until you have appropriate definitions in your .env file

+4.)
 Compile
     ```npx hardhat compile```

-3.)
+5.)
 Create a .env file with URLs to the various networks
     and your private key

 4.)
 Edit hardhat.config.js to point to your env file

 5.)
+Install some dependencies
+    ```npm install -D @nomiclabs/hardhat-ethers ethers @nomiclabs/hardhat-waffle ethereum-waffle chai```

+6.)
 Test
     ```npx hardhat test```

-6.)
+7.)
 Deploy
      ```npx hardhat run scripts/deploy.js --network ropsten```

 ## Useful commands -- From the original README.
 Left here